beatriceftan/hDCM-TM/README.md

 ```
 conda env create -f hDCM-TM.yml
 ```
-The pyUCell package must be installed separately using pip as it is not available directly through Conda.
+The pyUCell package must be installed separately using pip.

 ## Citation
 If you use this code or data, please cite the manuscript and the archived version of this repository: